 - b.
 Set the On failure behavior to one of the following choices: - i.
-Switch Off: As part of the HA group, the failed unit will not become a master again until you manually restore the configured operating mode on the Status tab. - ii.
+Switch Off: As part of the HA group, the failed unit will not become a primary unit again until you manually restore the configured operating mode on the Status tab. - ii.
 Wait for Recovery then Restore Original Role: After the unit recovers from failure, it will go back to its programmed Mode of operation.
-For example, if unit 1 (master) encounters a failure and unit 2 (slave) effectively becomes the master, then when unit 1 recovers from failure, unit 1 will be restored as the master and unit 2 will return to operating as the slave unit. - iii.
-Wait for Recovery then Restore Slave Role: After the unit recovers from failure, this unit will operate in slave mode.
-For example, if unit 1 (master) encounters a failure and unit 2 (slave) effectively becomes the master, then when unit 1 recovers from failure, it will then assume the slave mode and unit 2 will continue to operate in master mode. - Set Shared password.
-Make sure to use the same password for both master and slave units.
-Example of HA Configuration settings for primary (master) unit
+For example, if unit 1 (primary) encounters a failure and unit 2 (secondary) effectively becomes the primary, then when unit 1 recovers from failure, unit 1 will be restored as the primary and unit 2 will return to operating as the secondary unit. - iii.
+Wait for Recovery then Restore Slave Role: After the unit recovers from failure, this unit will operate in secondary mode.
+For example, if unit 1 (primary) encounters a failure and unit 2 (secondary) effectively becomes the primary, then when unit 1 recovers from failure, it will then assume the secondary mode and unit 2 will continue to operate in primary mode. - Set Shared password.
+Make sure to use the same password for both primary and secondary units.
+Example of HA Configuration settings for primary unit

 - 3. In Advanced Options, configure the following port and heartbeat settings: - a.
 The HA base port is used for the heartbeat signal as well as data and configuration synchronization.
 The default and recommended port is 20000. - b.
-The Heartbeat lost threshold setting is the amount of time that must pass with no heartbeat link between the master and slave units before the system triggers a failover.
+The Heartbeat lost threshold setting is the amount of time that must pass with no heartbeat link between the primary and secondary units before the system triggers a failover.
 The heartbeat signal is sent once per second to ensure that the unit is responding.
-In order to prevent a premature failover due to the system being under a heavy load, it is recommended to set this setting at 3 seconds or higher.
+In order to prevent a premature failover due to the system being under a heavy load, it is recommended to set this setting at 3 seconds or higher. - c.

-- c.
 As an added fail-safe, you can enable Remote services as heartbeat.
-After you enable this setting, you can configure the HTTP and SIP UDP settings in the Service Monitor section to act as an additional HA heartbeat (details are included in Configuring service-based failover on page 59).
-If both primary and secondary heartbeat links fail but the remote service detects that the master is still available, no failover will occur.
-Note that this feature is only an additional heartbeat and does not provide any synchronization of files from master to slave units.
+After you enable this setting, you can configure the HTTP and SIP UDP settings in the Service Monitor section to act as an additional HA heartbeat

+(details are included in Configuring service-based failover on page 63).
+If both primary and secondary heartbeat links fail but the remote service detects that the primary unit is still available, no failover will occur.
+Note that this feature is only an additional heartbeat and does not provide any synchronization of files from primary to secondary units.
 Therefore, Fortinet does not recommend relying on remote services alone.
-Configure at least one HA heartbeat on an interface port. - d.
-With Call recording sync, you enable or disable the synchronization of recorded calls from the master to the slave units.
+Configure at least one HA heartbeat on an interface port.

+- d.
+With Call recording sync, you enable or disable the synchronization of recorded calls from the primary to the secondary units.
 This setting is optional because there can be many recorded calls on the system that can take up quite a bit of memory.
 Copying these files during synchronization can take a long time and use up network bandwidth. - e.
 Survivability service interface is planned to be functional in a future release. - f.
 Click Apply.